rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/PlaceOrders/PlaceOrders.md

 that within a group you can place any number of orders for the same contract at different times: the position at any time is the total number taking account of all fills so far for all those orders.

+It is perfectly allowable to have positions in the same contract in different groups at the same time; also to have simultaneous positions in different contracts in the same group.

 A pending position is the overall number of shares, options, futures or currency within a particular group relating to orders for a particular contract that have